 Hello, everyone!
 Today, I have another re-share from INSPYs.com.
 We’ve changed some of our nomination guidelines, and in preparation of the December 27th nomination form opening, we ask that you read over our refresher reminders before nominating.

 Above all, we again thank you for a great 2016 INSPYs, and look forward to what 2017 will bring.

 Good afternoon, readers.
 Today we have an amendment to our nomination process to announce and some helpful reminders to reiterate.

 Earlier this month, we announced one of the changes to our Advisory Board.
 We said goodbye to a longtime board member, Stacy Millican and welcomed new member, Kara Boone.
-You can read more about this in our official statement.

 Today we’re addressing new nomination changes.
 This year we are integrating Indie novels into our nomination process.
 We’re excited to open our nominations to the talented publishing world of independent novels, which has experienced rapid growth.
 Same as with all of our categories and nominations, there are some rules we ask nominators to apply to their nominations.